 All of the momentum was with Madrid.
-Four points clear of Barca prior to the Clasico and three ahead of Atletico, Carlo Ancelotti's men looked firm favourites to claim La Liga.
+Four points clear of Barca prior to the Clasico and three ahead of Atletico, Carlo Ancelotti's men looked like a firm favorite to claim La Liga.
 Indeed, even a draw would have kept los Blancos in pole position.
 Defeat, however, at the hands of Lionel Messi et al has thrown the race back open and Madrid's final fixtures appear tougher than those of Barca.

 Tricky tests come immediately for the men in white, with a tough trip to Sevilla lying in wait for Madrid on Wednesday, while Barca and Atletico face what should be comfortable home matches against Celta Vigo and Granada, respectively.
 So Madrid must react quickly to Sunday's disappointment or risk losing ground on their two biggest rivals.